Chung Sye-kyun: Early life and education

-Political career
+Early political career

 Chung entered the National Assembly in the 1996 parliamentary election as a member of the main liberal opposition National Congress for New Politics, representing his home county of Jinan, North Jeolla, in the Jinan–Muju–Jangsu constituency.

 President Roh Moo-hyun appointed Chung the Minister of Commerce, Industry and Energy at the start of 2006.
 As minister, Chung received U.S. Energy Secretary Samuel W. Bodman in Seoul, and participated in the Five-Party Energy Ministerial held in Beijing on 16 December 2006, promoting energy efficiency and the development of clean energy technologies.

 Democratic Party leader (2008–10)

 At the Democratic Party national convention on 6 July 2008, Chung was elected leader of the party, defeating Choo Mi-ae, his closest competitor.

 In July 2009, Chung went on a six-day hunger strike to protest a series of media laws passed by the ruling Grand National Party.
 He resigned his assembly seat on 24 July alongside Chun Jung-bae, labeling the bills invalid and stating that passing legislation through "illegal voting and violence cannot be justified".
 Some 70 Democratic lawmakers also handed letters of resignation to Chung, and Chung announced that the party would begin a hundred-day campaign in the streets against the laws.
 Chung and his fellow party members returned to the assembly on 27 August after a month of protests.

 Chung faced calls to resign as party leader after the Democratic Party underperformed in the 2010 by-elections, losing five of the eight seats being contested.
 He accepted the demands and resigned alongside the rest of the party leadership on 2 August taking responsibility for the defeat.